Nikon W300 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The W300 does not feature such a mic input.

-Both the W300 and the A7S II are recent models that are part of the current product line-up of Nikon.
+The W300 is a recent model that features in the current product line-up of Nikon.
 In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon W300 Manual (free pdf) or the online Sony A7S II Manual.